 The website states: “The more you and your community interact with your campaign and share it, the higher your campaign’s GoGoFactor will climb.
 The higher your GoGoFactor, the greater the chance your campaign has in getting featured on the home page, in blogs, and in Indiegogo press.”

 When Updates Make Backers Unhappy

-At some point, project creators likely field complaints from backers who are dissatisfied with the progress of the campaign.
+At some point, creators likely field complaints from backers who are dissatisfied with the progress of the campaign.
 An update about delayed shipping might spark many disappointed comments from backers.
-Zane Lamprey, TV travel show host and veteran project creator, says even the unhappiest of backers appreciate a personal response from a project creator.
+Zane Lamprey, TV travel show host and veteran creator, says even the unhappiest of backers appreciate a personal response from a creator.
 “It’s always good to remind people that there’s a person out there that they can talk to, rather than a robot they can vent their problems to.”

 The first time you receive a complaint in response to an update might seem “mortifying”, Nathan says, but it’s crucial to take any criticism — deserved or undeserved — in your stride.
 Podo Labs’ Eddie Lee says it’s best to ““be prepared to be honest and open and real — and have a thick skin”.